 1. Park JR, Kreissman SG, London WB, et al: A phase III randomized clinical trial (RCT) of tandem myeloablative autologous stem cell transplant (ASCT) using peripheral blood stem cell (PBSC) as consolidation therapy for high-risk neuroblastoma (HR-NB): A Children's Oncology Group (COG) study.
 J Clin Oncol 34(Suppl 18):LBA3-LBA, 2016. doi: 10.1200/JCO.2016.34.15_suppl.LBA3.

 Treatment of neuroblastoma is based on the risk category (see also the National Cancer Institute's Neuroblastoma Treatment—Health Professional Version).

 Surgical resection is important for low-risk and intermediate-risk disease.
 It is often delayed until adjuvant chemotherapy is given to improve the chance of adequate surgical resection.

 Chemotherapy (typical drugs include vincristine, cyclophosphamide, doxorubicin, cisplatin, carboplatin, ifosfamide, and etoposide) is usually necessary for children with intermediate-risk disease.
 High-dose chemotherapy with stem cell transplantation and cis-retinoic acid are frequently used for children with high-risk disease.

 Radiation therapy is sometimes needed for children with intermediate-risk or high-risk disease or for inoperable tumors.

 Immunotherapy using monoclonal antibodies against neuroblastoma antigens combined with cytokines is the latest approach to treating high-risk disease.

-Overview of Neuroblastoma Treatment (National Cancer Institute)
+Neuroblastoma Treatment—Health Professional Version (National Cancer Institute)